 The beginning of the year is here!
 There is no better time than now to commit to making our dreams happen.
-If taking a sabbatical or an extended break from work is at the top of your list for this year, here is how to start making it a reality!
+Is an extended break from work at the top of your list for this year?
+Then here are 4 steps to plan your career break this year!

 Researching your sabbatical can be the most exciting part of the planning process.
 That moment when your dreams become plans – it’s a great feeling.
 Give yourself plenty of time for this part.
 And if you want to take a sabbatical in a few years, that’s perfect too!
 Many people begin planning and researching their sabbatical plans years before it happens.
 Ideas can change, and you might discover places during your research that you’d like to visit that you hadn’t considered before.
 The world is your oyster.